 He smiles slightly at me, but I still reckon his eyes look a little distant.
-For some reason, I suddenly remember what Clementine told me about Albus, about why James hates him; “Because he was in love with Tori too”
+For some reason, I suddenly remember what Clementine told me about Albus, about why James hates him; “Because he was in love with Tori too” she said.

 Is that why Albus looks so distant?
 Is he thinking about Tori?
 Was Tori a Quidditch player?

 She seems more the cheerleading type.